CoffeSiberian/truck-tools/README.md

 ## Install

 To install you will need to run the downloaded file (**.msi**) where it is likely that Windows will run a SmartScreen alert warning that the executable is unknown and will prevent you from installing the application.
-To avoid this you will have to enter the options indicated in the following screen shots.
+To avoid this you will have to enter the options indicated in the following ScreenShot.

 <p align="center">
   <img width="450" src="https://i.imgur.com/tpHbu3n.png">